grafana/k6-learn/Modules/III-k6-Intermediate/08-Setting-load-profiles-with-executors/Constant-Arrival-Rate-Exercises.md

   },
 };
 ```
-To show us when the autoscaling is taking place, let's include the following javascript prior to `options` block.
+To show us when the autoscaling is taking place, let's include the following javascript before the `options` block.
 ```js
 // This will be executed for each VU when initialized console.log(`Hello, VU #${__VU} has entered the test!`);